Click on a staff member to view their bio.

 Before coming to the Foundation, Nicole founded and ran a consulting firm that advised clients on policy matters.
 Her previous work experience also included analyzing federal budget impacts for the Maine Center for Economic Policy, directing policy for the Massachusetts Coalition for the Homeless, acting as the Interim Government Affairs Director for the Massachusetts Immigrant and Refugee Advocacy Coalition, tenant organizing for the Central Mass Housing Alliance, and lobbying for the Coalition to Preserve Affordable Housing.
 Nicole has taught courses at the University of Southern Maine, Salem State and Bates College.

 Michael is a CPA with 25+ years of non-profit finance and operations experience.
 Prior to joining the Foundation, Michael worked as CFO & Chief Operating Officer of United Way of Greater Portland.
-Before this, Michael worked as Controller for the Maine State Housing Authority and Supervising Senior Accountant at KPMG where he specialized in non-profit and other governmental organizations.
+Before this, Michael worked as Controller for the Maine State Housing Authority and in public accounting for KPMG where he led financial audits of non-profit and other governmental organizations.